MXW9699/MoonBoard_betavideos/README.md

 **MVP Goals**
-have users upload/link moonboard problems with video
+have users upload/link moonboard problems with video[x] be able to look up a problem and see beta videos from other accounts [x] be able to look through all of your own beta videos sorted through problems [x] instagram scraping to get videos [x] be able to delete and reupload a video [x]

 **stretch**
-log in application with instagram. be able to look up a problem and see beta videos from other accounts

-be able to look through all of your own beta videos sorted through problems

-stretch
-**be able to delete and reupload a video**
+filtering on grades [partial]
+search by users[partial]
+show actual problem on board[partial]

+add other boards. [currently only 2019] responsive towards mobile rate limiting on api requests log in application with instagram. import all videos based on instagram handle [partial] better ui

+STILL PERIODICALLY WORKING ON THIS....